wlandau/wlandau.github.io/_posts/2017-08-06-memoization.md

 ## A solution

 <p>
 <a href="https://www.gnu.org/software/make/">Make</a> and its spinoffs resemble <a href="https://CRAN.R-project.org/package=memoise">memoise</a>, but go they extra mile: they account for dependencies and unlock <a href="https://en.wikipedia.org/wiki/Implicit_parallelism">implicit parallel computing</a>.
-There are <a href="https://github.com/wlandau-lilly/drake">Make-like packages just for R</a>.
+There are already <a href="https://github.com/wlandau-lilly/drake">Make-like packages just for R</a>.
 </p>